 Film review by Jason Day about an orphaned boy who, whistle hiding from the conductor of a Paris train station, happens to find Georges Melies, the ‘grandfather of cinema’, who now mends watches for a living.
 Starring Asa Butterfield and Ben Kingsley.

-Young orphan Hugo (Butterfield) lives amongst the clocks at a Paris train station since his drunken uncle Claude (Winstone) disappeared.
-One day he is caught stealing from elderly toy-maker Georges (Kingsley) an act that sees the two become good friends and Hugo discovering that Georges is none other than the grandfather of cinema, Georges Melies, who has fallen on hard times since becoming bankrupt.
+Young orphan Hugo (Asa Butterfield) lives amongst the clocks at a Paris train station since his drunken uncle Claude (Ray Winstone) disappeared.
+One day he is caught stealing from elderly toy-maker Georges (Ben Kingsley) an act that sees the two become good friends and Hugo discovering that Georges is none other than the grandfather of cinema, Georges Melies, who has fallen on hard times since becoming bankrupt.
 Despite Georges reluctance, Hugo sets about helping him gain the recognition he deserves for his magical early films.